CivicTechWR/WRvotes/docs/resources/voter-info.md

 ## About Voting

-#### How do I vote?
+### How do I vote?
 May I vote using the Internet?

-This depends on the area municipality in which you live.
+This depends on the township or city in which you live.
 Different municipalities have different procedures.
 For the 2022 election, CBC Kitchener-Waterloo has [published a comprehensive guide](https://www.cbc.ca/news/canada/kitchener-waterloo/waterloo-region-fall-municipal-election-need-to-know-vote-1.6589958).